 UNAGI workshop aims at gathering advances and reflecting on pending issues to bring drones to the smart city.
 In this context, the workshop welcomes contributions considering, for example:

-Authors of selected papers will be invited to submit extended version of their work for publication in a Special Issue in selected Journal (to be announced soon).
+Authors of selected papers will be invited to submit extended versions to a Theme Issue in Personal Ubiquitous Computing Journal.

 The Call for Papers is available for download here.